HELIOS: Hierarchical Exploration for Language-Grounded Interaction in Open Scenes: Method

 where $F(f_i)$ is the current score from our value map for $f_i \in \mathcal{F}$ and $\text{dist}(r_i)$ is the Euclidean distance from the agent to the center point of $r_i$.

-\miniheading{Local search} When local search is performed on an identified object we generate and go to gaze point positions in a contour around the 2D ground-projection of the 3D Gaussians making up our representation of that object.
+\miniheading{Local search} When local search is performed for a candidate pick location, we generate gaze point positions in a contour around the 2D ground-projection of the 3D Gaussians representing that location.
+We use our occupancy map to discard gaze points in occupied regions and remove any gaze points where there is an occupied region over a certain height in the way between the gaze point and the pick location.
 The orientation of a gaze point is set so that the agent will look towards the center of the object in the ground-plane and the highest point on the object.
-After performing local search on an object we mark it as visited and no longer consider it a candidate for local search.
+The robot then goes to each gaze point, starting from the closest.
+After performing local search for a candidate pick location we mark it as visited and no longer consider it a candidate for local search.